Fragrance99/Custom-Fields-Anywhere/README.md

 # Custom Fields Anywhere

 Custom Fields Anywhere is an Elementor addon that allows users to embed Elementor templates with dynamically populated custom fields from specific posts.
-This enhances Elementor's dynamic content capabilities without requiring a loop grid.

 ## Features
 - Select any post from supported post types
-- Choose an Elementor template to display the post with
+- Choose an Elementor Container template to display the post with
-- Works with custom fields for enhanced dynamic content
+- Works with custom fields for enhanced dynamic content (Pods, ACF)
 - Fully integrates with Elementor and Elementor Pro

 ## Requirements